-Hakone Estate and Gardens (Sarasota)
+Hakone Estate and Gardens (Saratoga)

 Japanese gardens are carefully designed to showcase all different seasons depending on the time of year.
-And Hakone Gardens in Sarasota is no different!
+And Hakone Gardens in Saratoga is no different!
 We love visiting whenever we’re aching for a trip back to Japan (easily one of our favorite countries in the world).

 There’s splashes of fall color all around the garden, and the maple leaves turn a bright shade of orangey red.
 Visit in late October/early November for the best chance of spotting them!

 I took my parents here on their last visit to the Bay Area, and we loved touring the grounds – tons of koi fish in the pond, giant bamboo stalks, and traditional Japanese architecture.
 Plus multi-tiered waterfalls, strolling gardens, unique lanterns, and even unique Japanese stonework.
 And a tea house!
 Don’t miss the bamboo garden – it totally feels like you’re in Kyoto, Japan!